-Q5: Why did ICANN decide to outsource this function?
+Q5: Why did the ICANN organization decide to outsource this function?

-A5: Outsourcing this administrative function to an experienced financial institution allows ICANN to manage this process more effectively and focus on its core areas of expertise.
-Working with one designated advising bank will also allow ICANN to ensure that all COIs are executed in a consistent manner, properly authenticated and comply with standard global regulations.
+A5: Outsourcing this administrative function to an experienced financial institution allows the ICANN organization to manage this process more effectively and focus on its core areas of expertise.
+Working with one designated advising bank will also allow the ICANN organization to ensure that all LOCs are executed in a consistent manner, properly authenticated and comply with standard global regulations.

 Q6: What is the process?

-Once submitted, ICANN will perform a completeness check of the request to confirm it meets the requirements and is approved to move forward.
-If the COI is in the form of a LOC, ICANN will direct Bank of America, ICANN's advising bank, to work with the RO's issuing bank to make the required amendments.
-If the COI is in the form of an escrow agreement, ICANN will request the RO to work with the issuing bank to amend the escrow agreement.
-For a complete list of the steps, please read the How to Submit a COI Amendment Request [PDF, 282 KB].
+Once submitted, the ICANN organization will perform a completeness check of the request to confirm it meets the requirements and is approved to move forward.
+If the COI is in the form of a LOC, the ICANN organization will direct Bank of America, ICANN's advising bank, to review the LOC and detail any changes to the language that may be required.
+The registry operator may then provide those instructions to their issuing bank to execute the amendment.
+If the COI is in the form of an escrow agreement, the ICANN organization will request the registry operator to work with the escrow institution to amend the escrow agreement.
+For a complete list of the steps, please read the How to Submit a COI Amendment Request [PDF, 152 KB].

 Q7: How long does the process take?

-A7: After a COI amendment has been requested, ICANN's service level target is to provide the RO with a response in five business days informing the RO if the request has been approved or denied.
-Once ICANN has approved the request, completion timing will vary depending on the RO and the bank, but could be finished in as quickly as 21 business days.
+A7: After a COI amendment has been requested, the ICANN organization's service level target is to provide the registry operator with a response in eight (8) business days informing the registry operator if the request has been approved or denied.
+Once the ICANN organization has approved the request, completion timing will vary depending on the registry operator and the bank, but could be finished in as quickly as twenty-one (21) business days.

-If the amendment request is due to a request from ICANN, the process for the COI Amendment Service should be completed within 60 calendar days.
+If the amendment request is due to a request from the ICANN organization, the process for the COI Amendment Service should be completed within sixty (60) calendar days.